Configure OpenVPN for Linux

 Now note the following data shown beneath the drop down lists.
 You will need this data to configure your OpenVPN connection:

 The next step is to download the configuration file.
 For that please click on 'Download Configuration'.

-Don't forget: You will also need to install the 'network-manager-openvpn' using Synaptic, which will help you adding your various VPN connections.
+Don't forget: You will also need to install the 'network-manager-openvpn' using Synaptic, which will help you adding and managing your various VPN connections.
 You may also be in need to install more and different software and consider dependencies, e.g. OpenSSL, so an open documantation on the side might come in handy.

 In the tab ‘VPN’ click on 'Add'.

 Choose 'OpenVPN' as the 'Connection type' and click on 'Create'.